isaacbaguisa/Detecting-Stellar-Flares/README.md

 # Detecting Stellar Flares

-This project aims to detect stellar flares, and score the performance of the model to identify these events.
-Stellar flares are intense bursts of energy, emitted from a star that are thought to be caused by magnetic reconnection.
-They are usually indicated by a sudden increase in brightness, followed by a slower decay.
-Detecting and analyzing these flares is crucial for understanding stellar behaviour and its potential effects on its environments.
+This project focuses on the detection and analysis of stellar flares using time-series data from the Transiting Exoplanet Survey Satellite (TESS).
+Stellar flares are intense bursts of energy resulting from magnetic reconnection, indicated by a sudden increase in brightness followed by a gradual decay.
+Understanding these flares is essential for insights into stellar behavior and their potential impacts on surrounding environments.

-The dataset contains time series measurements of stellar brightness and associated errors from three stars (TIC 0131799991, TIC 031381302, and TIC 129646813) from the Transiting Exoplanet Survey Satellite (TESS).
-The key variables include: time, the observation timestamp in days (Barycentric Julian Date).
-PDCSAP_FLUX, the photometric flux after pre-search data conditioning, indicating the star's observed brightness (electrons per second).
-PDCSAP_FLUX_ERR, the error associated with each flux measurement (electrons per second).
+## Project Overview

+The primary objective of this project is to develop and evaluate models to accurately detect stellar flares in photometric data.

+## Data Description

+The dataset comprises time-series measurements of stellar brightness and associated errors for three stars:

+- **TIC 0131799991**
+- **TIC 031381302**
+- **TIC 129646813**

+Each dataset includes the following key variables:

+- `time`: Observation timestamp in days (Barycentric Julian Date).
+- `PDCSAP_FLUX`: Pre-search Data Conditioning Simple Aperture Photometry flux values, representing the star's brightness.
+- `PDCSAP_FLUX_ERR`: Associated errors with the `PDCSAP_FLUX` measurements.

+## Methodology

+The approach to detecting stellar flares involves these key steps:

+1. **Exploratory Data Analysis (EDA)**: Understanding the characteristics of the light curves and identifying patterns indicative of flares.
+2. **Simulations**: Generating synthetic flares to mimic the brightness and improve/score our models.
+3. **Model Development**: Implementing detection algorithms and machine learning methods such as Gaussian Process Regression, Poisson Process Regression, and One-Class Support Vector Machines.
+4. **Model Evaluation**: Assessing model performance using metrics such as precision and sensitivity to score flare detection.

+## Repository Structure

+The repository is organized as follows:

+- `Data/`: Contains the raw datasets used for analysis, and model data
+- `EDA/`: Notebooks and scripts related to exploratory data analysis.
+- `Simulations/`: Code for generating synthetic flare events.
+- `Methods/`: Implementation of detection algorithms and models.
+- `Model_Evaluation/`: Scripts and results for the evaluation of model performance.
+- `Proposal.pdf`: Initial project proposal outlining objectives and methods.
+- `Progress1_Report.pdf`: First progress report including preliminary findings and next steps.
+- `STA2453_Detecting_Stellar_Flares.Rproj`: R project file for integrating with RStudio.